-For those who want to experience the best diving holidays that Australia's Great Barrier Reef has to offer, there is no substitute for a diving tour of the Coral Sea regions of the Ribbon Reefs, Osprey Reef and Bougainville.
+For those who want to experience the best liveaboard diving holidays that the Great Barrier Reef has to offer, there is no substitute for a diving tour of Australia's Coral Sea regions of the Ribbon Reefs, Osprey Reef and Bougainville.
 Experienced scuba divers must accept nothing less.

 Running along the northern edge of the Barrier Reef in north Queensland and holding such famous dives as the Cod Hole and Steve's Bommie, the Ribbon Reefs consist of long, thin reefs ranging in depth from 5-20 metres and usually no wider than 450 metres.

 The Australian North Coral Sea contains an isolated reef system located off the coast of Cairns to the very far north.
 Osprey Reef and its lesser known neighbours to the south, Holmes Reef and Bougainville, represent world class diving and the best liveaboard tours that Australia has to offer.

 The distance at once spells one thing: an abundance of unspoilt marine life.
 As a remote oceanic reef, not part of the continent of Australasia, there are deep water upwellings here, meaning plenty of nutrients that support an abundance of life.
 Visibility here ranges from the impressive to the incredible.

 The boats operate open-deck policies which allow you to dive when you prefer.
 They are also photographer-friendly, often with dedicated camera facilities, underwater photo competitions and courses.

 These charters are very popular so we recommend booking well in advance.
 Experienced divers may not be satisfied with the quality of liveaboard diving on the Great Barrier Reef in locations other than at the Coral Sea sites.